Searching from Area to Point: A Hierarchical Framework for Semantic-Geometric Combined Feature Matching: Methodology

 {In case of less-semantic scenes, more accurate point matches from full-image point matching using $PM$ are obtained by our $GMC_{PM}$ module:}

-Finally, the point matches including inside-area matches \{$\mathcal{P}_i\}_{i}^{T}$ and global matches $\mathcal{P}_{g}^C$ {are achieved as the output of our SGAM method}, which possess both high matching accuracy and uniform spatial distribution. {It is noteworthy the $PM$ we utilized can be any detector-free method without re-training or fine-tuning.
-Therefore, our SGAM is a plug-and-play framework to improve the feature matching precision. }
+Finally, the output point matches are merged by inside-area matches \{$\mathcal{P}_i\}_{i}^{T}$ and global matches $\mathcal{P}_{g}^C$, which possess both high matching accuracy and uniform spatial distribution.
+It is noteworthy the $PM$ we adopted can be any point matching method.
+Therefore, our SGAM is able to universally improve the accuracy of sparse, semi-dense and dense point matchers, as shown in our experiments.